 The German public health insurance provides a “Kur” under two conditions: either for recovery from illness (rehabilitation), short Rehab or prevention.
 A common case is the so-called “follow-up rehabilitation”.
 It is designed to help the patient to recover quickly after treatment in the hospital and to continue living independently.

 For this reason, cures are often prescribed after heart attacks or similarly serious illnesses and are paid for in their entirety, including accommodation and supplements.
 However, a cure can be approved even if there was no prior hospitalization.
 Because cures should help to control disease and to avoid aggravation.
 It was just thought of older people, because they should not come too early in adult care facilities, but live as long as possible in their own four walls.

 If the doctor proves that a Kur/cure serves these purposes, the health insurance will probably approve the application.
 However, they have the right to examine the individual case and to see what kind of service is actually medically necessary.
 Especially with the assumption of costs of accommodation and food, most funds will be approved rather strictly.

 First and foremost, rehabilitation should be carried out on an outpatient basis – for example in a rehabilitation center near the place of residence.
-In the case of your mother, the health insurance has probably decided that a cure is helpful, but it does not necessarily needs to be done “stationary”.
+In some cases the health insurance will probably decide that a cure is helpful, but it does not necessarily and needs to be done “stationary”.

 There are preventive cures, distinguished from rehab cures.
 These are aimed at people who have a disease risk that can be reduced by the treatment.
 However, the health insurance company also decides if it is medically justified – the costs for accommodation and meals.